rollerworks-graveyard/breadcrumbs-bundle/README.md

 $ php composer.phar require rollerworks/breadcrumbs-bundle
 ```

-Now, Composer[Composer] will automatically download all required files, and install them
+Now, [Composer] will automatically download all required files, and install them
 for you.

 [Composer]: https://getcomposer.org/